ShirinG/ShirinG.github.io/_posts/2016-09-28-exprAnalysis.md

 The package can be installed via Github:
 ----------------------------------------

 Beware that the vignette is rather large and thus takes a minute to compile.
-YOu can also just use this page (it is identical to the vignette).
+You can also just use this page (it is identical to the vignette).

 ``` r
 # install package from github